ibm-client-engineering/sadoc-workflow-on-containers/README.md

 ### **Challenges we encountered**

-- Airgapped installation - Customer wanted to test running an airgapped installation onto OCP
+- Airgapped installation - Customer wanted to test running an airgapped installation onto OCP.
+However we did not do a full mirror registry as described in IBM Docs for BAW.
+Instead the customer setup artifactory as a docker proxy on a separate VM and this necessitated the creation of an image content policy.
+This was generated and applied and the customer CR reflected the updated paths to the docker proxy as well.
 - NetApp storage - There were issues using NetApp storage insofar as volumes being provisioned but not being available
 - Cert Manager - customer was running an older version of the community edition cert manager
 - Other storage issues - mostly centered around opening of ports to make services available to the pods